formatc1702/Micro-Word-Clock/v2/Readme.md

 You will require an In-System Programmer (ISP) to write the firmware onto the microcontroller.

 ##Contributions
-C.M. has built [his own version](http://fortoffee.org.uk/2014/12/word-clock-with-a-unicorn/) using a [Unicorn HAT](http://shop.pimoroni.com/products/unicorn-hat).
+Carl Monk has built [his own version](http://fortoffee.org.uk/2014/12/word-clock-with-a-unicorn/) using a [Unicorn HAT](http://shop.pimoroni.com/products/unicorn-hat).

 T.R. has made a Dutch layout.